AxonIQ/reference-guide/introduction/architecture-overview/architecture-overview.md

 ### Location transparency

 The biggest benefit of using explicit Messages, is that components that interact with each other don't need to know the location of their counterpart.
-In fact, in most cases, the sending components isn't even interested in the actual destination of a message.
+In fact, in most cases, the sending component isn't even interested in the actual destination of a message.
 We call this "Location Transparency".

 Axon takes location transparency further than placing services behind a logical URL.
-In Axon, a component that send a message does not need to specify a destination for that message.
+In Axon, a component that sends a message does not need to specify a destination for that message.
 Messages are routed based on their stereotype (Command, Query or Event) and the type of payload that they carry.
 Axon uses an application's capabilities to find a suitable destination for a message automatically.

 A system built up of Location Transparent components makes that system highly adaptable.
 For example, a monolithic system built out of well-separated components that communicate solely using Commands, Events and Queries, can be easily split